 In response to these concerns, the ministry implemented the Quality Waters Strategy on the Skeena River in 2006.
 The Quality Waters Strategy is a province-wide process that aims to maintain and improve the angling experiences offered in B.C.’s waters, by managing angler-use.
 The strategy includes a community engagement process, to help identify waters of concern that require new or revised regulations.

-The end-product of the engagement process is an Angling Management Plan (AMP) that recommends revisions to current sport fishing regulations for steelhead angler-use issues on priority waters in the Skeena River watershed.
-The AMP does not address steelhead population status and conservation issues; those are addressed through other initiatives.
+The end-product of the engagement process is are Angling Management Plans (AMPs) that recommend revisions to current sport fishing regulations for steelhead angler-use issues on priority waters in the Skeena River watershed.
+AMPs does not address steelhead population status and conservation issues; those are addressed through other initiatives.

 The Quality Waters Strategy is a stakeholder-driven process with a provincial Quality Waters Committee and a regional Skeena River committee (Regional Quality Waters Management Committee or Regional Committee) that both have representation from resident anglers, the guiding community, and the Ministry of Environment.
 The Regional Committee plays an important role in overseeing the Skeena Quality Waters Strategy.